 Aging is defined by some authors as a progressive, irreversible, intrinsic and universal process that every living being suffers as an expression of the interaction between the individual’s genetics and its environment.
-Avoiding aging has been one of the greatest ambitions of the human being, consequently combating aging represents a challenge for current medicine.
+Avoiding aging with collagen supplements, has been one of the greatest ambitions of the human being, consequently combating aging represents a challenge for current medicine.

 With the passage of time, most of the functions of the various organs and tissues of the organism diminish their activity, either by alterations in the cellular metabolic activity or by processes that affect said cells.
 All the systems of the individual present this process, but in each of them, it develops in a different way, which characterizes the old age of a great biological variability.

 There are several theories that try to explain the aging process, one of them is the genetic theory, and the other that of accumulated metabolic errors, according to which an accumulation of anomalous molecules that compromise cellular functioning is produced.
 The genetic theory has proposed the existence of genes that would encode different functions, genes with beneficial effects in youth and pernicious when aging.
 Nowadays, the concept of genocosmetic is becoming fashionable.
 The genocosmetic is a personalized cosmetic since each person is different and not all skins are the same.

 Skin aging is produced, among others, by a series of external factors, basically solar radiation, which accelerates it by modifying it not only quantitatively but also qualitatively.
 This aging has great social importance, hence the interest of cosmetics in this field, although when talking about aging it would be convenient to distinguish between intrinsic aging and photoaging.